connorjward/perplex-aspect/README.md

 	set Additional shared libraries = /path/to/libphaseinfo.so
 	...

 The plugin-specific input parameters can then be specified in the rest of the file.
-These are explained in more detail [here](https://github.com/cward97/perplex-aspect/wiki/ASPECT-input-parameters).
+These are explained in the [source code](https://github.com/cward97/perplex-aspect/blob/master/source/composition.cc).

 ## Cookbooks